 Poinsettias are not grown for commercial cut flower use, but the colorful bracts can be removed from a poinsettia plant and used just like any cut flower.

-Before using a poinsettia as a cut flower, the stem needs to be properly sealed.
+The stem of a poinsettia needs to be properly sealed before using it as a cut flower.
 Once you do that, you can use poinsettias like any other cut flower.

 This video clip will show you how to seal poinsettia stems before using them in a floral arrangement.

-Now that you’ve seen how to prepare a poinsettia bract for cut flower use, I’ll bet you’re itching to try it yourself.
+Now that you’ve seen how to prepare a poinsettia bract for cut flower use, I’ll bet you’re ready to try it yourself.

 Before you start, I also wanted to let you know about this alternative.